dai282/TheModernStoic/README.md

 ## 💡 Learning Outcomes

-Coming from an AWS/Vercel background, this project was my deep dive into the **Microsoft/Azure ecosystem**:
+This project was my deep dive into the **Microsoft/Azure ecosystem**:
 *   **Cloud Agnosticism:** Translating infrastructure concepts from AWS ECS to **Azure Container Apps**.
 *   **Vector Databases:** Implementing Vector Search in a NoSQL environment (Cosmos DB).
 *   **AI Abstractions:** Learning **Semantic Kernel** to standardize AI integration.